stingraze/llm-seed-url-generator/README.md

 Update: 8/14/2023: Made an implemented version of API working with Llama 2.
 (llm-seed-url-generator-working.py)

+Update: 8/23/2023: test-llama-13b.py wasn't working anymore so I made a fixed version and uploaded it here.

 (C)Tsubasa Kato 2023 Made with ChatGPT (GPT-4)